-□ Responsibilities: Support warehouse operations as required.
-Work under the guidelines of the Team Supervisor.

-- Fulfill work activities as alternate relief. - Work in different open positions as requested. - Perform duties as required of a warehouseman including material handling. - Perform other duties as assigned by your supervisor. - Assists with on-the-job training.
+- □ Responsibilities: Support warehouse operations as required.
+Work under the guidelines of the Team's Supervisor. - Duties: - Fulfill work activities as alternate relief. - Work in different open positions as requested. - Perform duties as required of a warehouseman including material handling. - Perform other duties as assigned by your supervisor. - Assists with on-the-job training.